RockLi/rockli.github.com/about.md

 ---
 {% include JB/setup %}

-**I'm a Hunter !** *Hoping everyone can use my robots in the future !*
+**I'm a C programmer who writes Golang, Python, Javascript everyday, a truely full stack engineer here.**

-I'm good at system programming and backend service building.Especially good at writing various programming languages and debugging kinds of bugs.
+Excellent at system design and writing backend services.
+I love writing systems from scratch.

-I can write applications from Front-End to Backend and can also hack the kernel and drivers.
+Strong debugging skills, anyone who can really understand this sentence?
+If you can, send me emails!

 **Name**
 ===